x-station/xstation-releases/README.md

 - Fixed "Fantastic Pinball Kyuutenkai" black screening
 - Interrupt priority balancing

 ## XStation Loader [1.0.2] - 2020-10-19
 ### New Features
 - Added a Dark Theme
 - You can now choose your theme from the Options menu
 - All options saved to SD card

-### Bug Fixtures & Improvements
+### Bug Fixes & Improvements
 - Restructured the Options Menu
 - Improved third-party controller support
-- Fixed an issue with "Castlemania SotN" through fastboot
+- Fixed an issue with "Castlevania SotN" through fastboot
 - Many more fastboot improvements

-### SD Card Setup
-If this is the first time setting up your xStation, please follow [this short guide](https://github.com/x-station/xstation-releases/blob/main/xStation_User_Guide.pdf).